liatrio/autogov-workflows/README.md

 Our approach guarantees that both the source repository and the signer workflow originate from approved branches or tags, providing confidence that the artifact was built to meet SLSA Level 3 requirements as long as whomever is verifying is diligent and remembers to include the `cert-identity` (e.g. also known as `signer-workflow`) flag via the gh-cli.

+#### Certificate Identities

+This repository maintains a `cert-identities.json` file that serves as the source of truth for valid certificate identities used by [autogov-verify](https://github.com/liatrio/autogov-verify).
+The file contains:

+- **Latest**: Current reusable workflow identities at the current version
+- **Approved**: All approved workflow identities (includes previous valid versions)
+- **Revoked**: Identities that have been explicitly revoked and should not be used

+##### How Certificate Identities Work

+Certificate identities provide a way to verify that a workflow being called is an approved version.
+Each identity consists of:

+- A name (e.g., "HP-ATTEST-IMAGE")
+- A version (e.g., "0.5.1")
+- The full URL to the workflow file including the tag's commit SHA
+- Addition and expiration dates

+##### Certificate Identity Update Process

+When a new release is tagged (e.g., v0.5.1):

+1. The release creates a tag pointing to a specific commit
+2. The tag's commit SHA is recorded in the certificate identity entries
+3. An automated workflow updates `cert-identities.json` in a separate commit to main
+4. The original tag remains pointing to its initial commit (intentionally)

+When consuming these workflows, you should reference them using their full identity URL with commit SHA rather than using branch references, to ensure immutability and security:

 ### Verification Using Cosign

 It is also possible to use Sigstore's own [cosign](https://github.com/sigstore/cosign) to [verify bundles](https://blog.sigstore.dev/cosign-verify-bundles/) though this is [currently not documented](https://github.com/actions/attest-build-provenance/issues/162) and only through `cosign verify-blob-attestation` which requires other tools (regctl or Docker) to verify images in order to grab the necessary OCI artifacts.